britishlibrary/peripleo-lanc/source_data/original/README.md

 - [ ] sometimes, place depictions seem to be IIIF annotations.
 What are the expectations concerning UI?
 - [ ] the links sometimes point to media.
 Custom format with a bunch of custom properties.
 - [ ] there are null values sometimes (broken export?)

+### SW_Coins-Monasteries

+- [ ] Data definitely need normalization, and reduction of properties to what we want to show in the map.
+It will exceed the scope to build an extra viewer for coin metadata specifically.
+I.e. question is whether we can generate useful comment text from the structured fields.
+Alternative: keep only description.
+- [ ] Description text seems redundant for (some?) monastaries, e.g. same for every record in a dataset.
+(Probably less of an issue though.)

 ### VisitPlus